malay21/simple-arch-script/README.md

 # simple-arch-script
-arch script to setup my own device , dont run this script without reading don't blame me for any damage
+arch script to setup my own device , dont run this script without changing variables according to your device don't blame me for any damage

 - notes